henryhcooperr/SmartNotes/SmartNotes/Documentation/PR-Complete-EventStore-Migration.md

 - Updated component documentation

 ## Migration Status
-Overall migration is at 84% completion.
+Migration is 100% complete for core functionality.
 The remaining tasks involve:
-1. Replacing SaveMiddleware's DataManager dependency with direct persistence
-2. Replacing the initial data loading from DataManager with direct file loading
-3. Adding comprehensive testing for the EventStore architecture
+1. Adding comprehensive testing for the EventStore architecture
+2. Performance optimizations

 ## Testing
 - Application tested with various note and page operations